cdk53/OperatingSystemsTermProject/README.txt

  - If echo was called, the shell would print the text after the echo using interrupt 33.
  - Three functions, handleEcho, handleSpaces, and clearBuffer were created because if there was more than one space/tab, we were to shrink it to one space.
+ - As of now, the the remaining commands are stub functions that only print their arguments and a standard message